-She said this: “I don’t know that there’s really a foolproof shield against feeling hurt by condescending language in an email—being vulnerable and emotionally present in interactions is a wonderful, important and scientifically valuable quality, but it does mean that others can hurt us.
+She said this: “I don’t know that there’s really a foolproof shield against feeling hurt by condescending language in an email—being vulnerable and emotionally present in interactions is a wonderful and important quality, but it does mean that others can hurt us.
 I treat those moments kind of like I treat having a cold.
-I’d tell friends I’m not feeling well, I’d let them bring me chicken soup if they offer, and I’d give myself lots of rest and care.”
+I’d tell friends I’m not feeling well, I’d let them bring me chicken soup if they offer and I’d give myself lots of rest and care.”

 Then she proceeded to end the email with some chicken soup cooked just for me: “My sister and I used to watch Winnie the Pooh when we were little, and I still say to her what Pooh used to say in those movies when we were kids: ‘Be brave, little Piglet!’
 Be brave, Isa!”